thomasclarke1969/documentation/guides/android/push-notification.md

 }
 ```

 Note that this BroadcastReceiver must filter for the `com.layer.sdk.PUSH` action.
-One way to do so is through your app's AndroidManifest.xml:
+To ensure that the reciever is activated on device start (not just after app launch), you can also filter for the `android.intent.action.BOOT_COMPLETED` action.
+One way to do so is through your app's AndroidManifest.xml (replace `com.myapp.newstandalone` with your own package name):

 ``` xml
 <application ... >